The University is accredited by the Higher Learning Commission.

 The Department of English sponsors a variety of activities including the Joseph S. Schick Lecture Series, a showcase of distinguished scholars from around the world who present formal lectures on British or American literature and language before 1900; the Lectures in Modern American Literature Series, which focuses on contemporary American writers; and the Theodore Dreiser Visiting Writer Series, which brings writers of poetry, fiction, and creative nonfiction to campus for readings of their work and for informal visits with students.

-Prior speakers on the Indiana State University campus include poet laureates Robert Pinsky and Donald Hall; international best-selling authors, such as Amy Tan and Sister Helen Prejean; Pulitzer Prize winners, such as Stacy Schiff, W. D. Snodgrass, and Paul Muldoon; and current writers, such as Roxanne Gay and Kaveh Akbar.
+Prior speakers on the Indiana State University campus include poet laureates Robert Pinsky and Donald Hall; international best-selling authors, such as Amy Tan and Sister Helen Prejean; Pulitzer Prize winners, such as Stacy Schiff, W. D. Snodgrass, Paul Muldoon, and Megan Marshall; and current writers, such as Roxanne Gay and Kaveh Akbar.

 Other opportunities include the Creative Writing Society and Sigma Tau Delta (an international honor society), as well as literary readings and public exhibitions of professional and student writing.